kva55/easyMAPT/README.md

 # easyMAPT
 Powershell script that sets up a virtual android device for mobile penetration testing.
-Requires Android Studio.
+Requires Android Studio and Burp Suite Proxy.

 # Burp Certificate
 For this script, it is assumed that the burp suite certficate name is the subject hash.